trendmicro/cloudone-container-security-helm/README.md

 **Note**: If you are running Container Security in a pure **AWS EKS Fargate** environment, you may need to adjust your Fargate profile to allow pods in a non-default namespace (ex: `trendmicro-system`) to be scheduled.
 See [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) for more information on Fargate profiles.

+**Note**: If you are running Container Security in a **Redhat OpenShift** environment, the Helm Chart creates a [Security Context Constraint](https://docs.openshift.com/container-platform/4.7/authentication/managing-security-context-constraints.html) to allow Container Security components to have the minimum security context requirements to run.

 ### Upgrade a Trend Micro Cloud One Container Security deployment

 To upgrade an existing installation in the default Kubernetes namespace to the latest version: